garamworks/J-speech/replit.md

 - Only play MP3 files from Notion database for individual flashcards
 - No browser TTS fallback when audio files are unavailable for flashcards
 - Visual feedback for audio playback status
-- Homepage sequence playback: Japanese MP3 → 3 second pause → Korean TTS
+- Homepage sequence playback: Japanese MP3 → 3 second pause → Korean MP3 (with TTS fallback)
+- Korean audio from mp3file_K field in Notion database
 - Expression cards display horizontally with automatic line wrapping